Have a question about the SCI?

 Sign up to get notified when the Small Community Initiative application reopens.

-For 2019, the town selected for funding was Warrenton.
+For 2019, Warrenton was selected as our first SCI grantee.
 We are championing the motivated group of citizen volunteers who have assembled as the new nonprofit Spruce Up Warrenton.

 For 2020, the town selected for funding was Milton-Freewater.
 The Milton-Freewater Downtown Alliance is working to create Freewater Square, a community gathering space with business incubators.

-For 2021, the Applegate Valley has been selected as our 3rd grantee in the Small Community Initiative.
+For 2021, the Applegate Valley was added to the SCI cohort.
 A Greater Applegate is building community by sustaining and enhancing local connections that promote the environmental, economic and social vitality of the Applegate Valley.

 For 2022, we are prioritizing applications under the following criteria:

 Our application also allows submissions from towns or organizations that feel like they are a close fit for the program priorities, but who are perhaps on the cusp outside of the eligibility criteria above; we understand that there are varying definitions of rural and unique circumstances around Oregon.
 We are open to listening to any rural organization who feels like the program goals below are exemplified in their work.

 When communities of every size do well, our state becomes even stronger.
 To bring greater prosperity and better quality of life to Oregon’s small towns, The Reser Family Foundation is proud to introduce our Small Community Initiative (SCI) in support of rural Oregon communities outside of metropolitan areas.